 Air Handler vs. Furnace

 Air handlers and furnaces aren't often found together.
-If you have a furnace you shouldn't need to worry about an air handler.
+If you have a furnace you shouldn't need to think about an air handler.
 Air handlers tend to be setup with heat pumps and help improve air flow throughout the building.
-Some air handlers also provide extra heating and cooling parts to help out the heat pump.
+Some air handlers also provide extra heating and cooling elements to help out the heat pump.
 A furnace works on a different concept.
 Instead of an air handler, furnaces have their own blowers that move the heated air into your ducts and disperse throughout your home.
-Since furnaces have combustion chambers and make heat, they don't have some of the parts you'll find in a typical air handler.
+Since furnaces have combustion chambers and create heat, they don't have some of the parts you'll find in a typical air handler.